To Enlarge Images – Right Click Image then Open in a New Tab.

 You can Wash them.. but, there will be Residuals in the Surface.

 A Container Originally used for FOOD..
 OK..
-Like Flour, Donut Mix, etc.
+Like Flour, Donut Mix, Ice Cream, etc.

 We Found Very Nice 5 Gallon Buckets at a Donut Store for $1.00.